siddhant-midha/WiDS-22-Learning-with-quantum-computers-/README.md

 This project will be four weeks long.
 The breif week-wise breakdown is as follows,

-1. _Week One_: Here, you will spend time on learning and/or brushing up on the basic theory of quantum computing.
+1. **Week One**: Here, you will spend time on learning and/or brushing up on the basic theory of quantum computing.
 The primary text will be the [book by Nielson and Chuang](http://mmrc.amss.cas.cn/tlb/201702/W020170224608149940643.pdf).
-2. _Week Two_: Herein, you will concern yourself with the theory and implementation of various algorithms.
-This will also serve as practice in two popular quantum libraries, viz.
-[IBM's Qiskit](https://qiskit.org/) and [Xanadu's Pennylane](https://pennylane.ai/).
-3. _Week Three_: This week will involve a quick brush-up of ML theory, and reading of QML theory.
-For the latter, refer to chapter 6 of [this](https://arxiv.org/pdf/2205.09510.pdf) paper, and [this](https://arxiv.org/pdf/1409.3097.pdf) paper.
-Also, start reading through the [pennylane](https://pennylane.ai/) documentation.
-4. _Week Four_: In this week, you have to conduct some independent work in your choice of subfield in QML.
-This could include finding a paper and implementing it, conducting a thorough survey of some particularly intersting quantum learning or optimization algorithm possibly with implementation (QAOA would be a good target for this) or trying to research into some fundamentals of QML (for instance, what should be the basic learning unit -- what is to QML that the neuron is to classical ML?).
+For the different sub-projects, the alloted reading is as follows,

+  - <ins>QML Implementation</ins> Necessary things: Chapter 2 (upto and including section 2.2), Chapter 4 (upto and   including section 4.6).
+Optional: Rest of Chapter 2, Chapter 5 and Chapter 6.
+  - <ins>QML Lit Review</ins> Necessary things: Chapter 2,4,5,6.
+Optional: Learn quantum operations and quantum       distance measures (chapter 8 and chapter 9)
+  - <ins>QRL (both)</ins> Necessary things: Chapter 2,4,5,6.
+For lit review people: Going to chapter 8 stuff might     be helpful as we go along, but not now.

 **Note**
-- At the end of week three, you will be given a simple assignment which will test your implementation skills.
-Submitting this is necessary for completion of the project.
-- Though not compulsary, we would suggest writing all of your work (week 1-4) up in a brief report (3-4) pages in LaTeX.
-This is perhaps compulsary for those who choose to do a literature review in week four.
+- Note that for the completion of the WiDS project, a report is necessary.
+Now, while the format of the same is up to you, we recommend writing the report using LaTeX.
+This can essentially be where you note down things which you do on a weekly basis.
+For the lit review people, this report should preferably be in a paper format (for instance, [IEEE](https://www.ieee.org/conferences/publishing/templates.html), or [APS REVTeX](https://journals.aps.org/revtex/revtex-faq#u1)).
+Other people can also follow this.